 To review mentoring and safeguarding referrals, determine need, ensure appropriate and timely interventions are in place to meet the need of vulnerable and at-risk students.
 Manage own caseload with relevant direction from the Student Services Manager and Deputy Designated Safeguarding Lead.
 Signpost students and families to relevant external services where appropriate.

 Carry out 1:1 intervention with students to proactively address issues of low attendance, develop individual behaviour strategies and plans working with parents, carers, and colleagues to achieve a positive outcome for students.

-This post is fixed term for 12 months until 30 June 2023, to mitigate the disruption to learning arising from Coronavirus and to support students to develop their knowledge and skills which they need to progress through College or into a workplace environment.
+This post is fixed term until 30 June 2023, to mitigate the disruption to learning arising from Coronavirus and to support students to develop their knowledge and skills which they need to progress through College or into a workplace environment.

 This job description is a guide to the duties you will be expected to perform immediately on your appointment.
 These may change in the future in line with the strategic direction and development of the College.